dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 port 21, an gsiftp (GridFTP) door listening on port 2811, and a WebDAV door listening on port 443.

-The `root` property the door's root path.
+The `root` property gives the door's root path.
 The value is the absolute path in dCache equivalent to the door's root path.
 For example, if the `root` property value is `/data/atlas` and a client downloads the file `/2019/data-1.root` through this door then the client will